Just like larger companies, small businesses require top-quality human resources (HR) to ensure that they are as successful as possible.

 If you feel like there’s space for improvement in these areas but you can no longer tackle them on your own, HR specialists can help.

 Of course, HR support isn’t only for when something’s not right.
 If your business is growing, you have an even better reason to hire HR specialists.
 An HR presence can help ensure that best practices are in place when your company (and your workforce) expands.
 Being proactive and planning ahead pays off.

 Which HR Services Might a Small Businesses Need?

 Small businesses will usually require support with a range of basic services, including:

 - Pay support - holiday and sick leave management

 An external HR support team can help you with some or all of your basic HR needs, as well as any unique requirements you have.

 Small Business Health & Safety

 The safety of your employees is one of the essential HR concerns.
-You need to make sure that your staff are as safe and healthy as possible when they are working; this does not only include ensuring the quality of your own premises, but also means making sure that off-site staff are safe too.
+You need to make sure that your staff are as safe and healthy as possible at work.
+This means ensuring the quality of your own premises and making sure any off-site staff are safe too.

 - Are your employees properly trained to use all equipment they come into contact with?